|

 The script will stop running if a system command returns an error.
 For instance,

-will stop the script if the directory sounds already exists.
-In order to prevent this, you can tell Praat to ignore the return value of the system command:
+will stop the script if there are no WAV files in the folder.
+In order to prevent this, you can tell Praat to ignore the return value of the runSystem command.

-Thus, to make sure that the directory sounds exists, you would write
+Thus, to make sure that the folder contains no WAV files, you would write

 Here is a Praat script that measures how long it takes to do a million assignments: